mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 Working from anywhere means more time with loved ones, no commute, and controlling everything about your workspace.

-The one requirement is having the ability to occassionally [join video calls using Zoom](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux) between 8am and 1pm California time, which requires a good enough internet connection.
+The one requirement is having the ability to [join video calls using Zoom](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux) between 8am and 1pm California time, which requires a reliable internet connection.
 Recommended download/upload speeds should be 8 Mbps/512 kbps for smooth group calling and screensharing, with a bare minimum of 4 Mbps/128 kbps.
 The [Ookla Speed Test](https://www.speedtest.net/) can be used to check your internet speed.

 There are exceptions to this requirement, for example: part-time roles that don’t need to take meetings, or roles providing support outside core meeting hours.
 Hiring Managers and Recruiters will indicate any time zone requirements for specific roles and/or teams.

-We are continually expanding where we can hire staff, updated lists can be found [here](https://handbook.mattermost.com/contributors/join-us).
+We're continually expanding where we can hire staff, updated lists can be found [here](https://handbook.mattermost.com/contributors/join-us).

 #### 2. Be Clear and Precise